|Date/Time: Fri 8 Sep 2017 - 19:00 to 20:30

 In 2013 he wrote and presented a four DVD set, Wagners Ring: A Tale Told in Music and one DVD, Music To Your Ears on how we listen to music.
 Find out more about him on www.heathlees.com.

-Sponsored by: The Richard Wagner Society (Victoria) & Mentone Grammar School.
+Heath’s presentation is proudly supported by The Richard Wagner Society (Victoria) and Mentone Grammar School.